Criminal Justice Career Options

 Considering the various criminal justice career options available to you can help you to make the right choices regarding your educational and employment goals.

-You can begin your journey to a rewarding career in the Criminal Justice field at Gwynedd Mercy University.
+You can begin your journey to a rewarding career in the Criminal Justice field at Gwynedd Mercy University as a criminal justice major.
 We offer a 11 to 1 student-faculty ratio and routinely feature nationally-recognized guest speakers, allowing you to really benefit from your classroom experience.
 At Gwynedd Mercy University, we are committed to your success.
 We deliver the best possible combination of theoretical study and hands-on experience to ensure you are well-prepared for the career of your choice in the evolving criminal justice field.